earlgreytech/neutron-spec/neutron-x86.md

 If more data is needed, or if dynamic length data is used, then the ComStack should be used.

+For reference, given an interrupt of the format `do_stuff(foo, bar, baz, fam) -> zam:u64` the register usage would be as so for input:

+* EAX = foo
+* ECX = bar
+* EDX = baz
+* first item popped from comstack = fam

+And as so for output:

+* EAX = lower 32 bits of zam
+* EDX = upper 32 bits of zam

-The list of operations supported by interrupts are:
+The list of operations supported by x86 interrupts are:

 ComStack operations: